Duke Nukem games

 The character Duke Nukem was parodied in an episode of "Die Redaktion" (The Editorial Team), a monthly comedy video produced by the German gaming magazine GameStar.
 It was published on the DVD of issue 12/2010.

-Front cover for The Duke Nukem Platformer Pack
+Front cover for Duke Nukem Forever (Balls of Steel Edition)

 Screenshot from Duke Nukem: Critical Mass